 Convert to gas.
 Turkey fryers online sells parts that you can use to convert a charcoal cooker to gas, or install a gas igniter for charcoal.

 Fix leaks.
-J-B WELD, readily available at hardware stores, is pretty good at filling gaps and leaks.
+J-B WELD, readily available at hardware stores, is pretty good at filling gaps and leaks, but it is not rated as food safe, so keep it away from cooking surfaces.
+A new product, Master Bond EP21NDFG is FDA approved and looks like a good choice.
 Other products that might work, but I haven't used, are Rutland Dry Mix Mortar or cement, Victor Exhaust System Sealer, or other muffler cements, or high temperature silicone sealants.
 Just steer away from anything that might melt and drip on the food.

 Retain heat.
 Cheapo smokers are made of thin metal.
 That means the heat escapes quickly.
 If you put bricks in the bottom and cover them with foil, the cooking chamber will take more time to heat up, but it will hold heat longer and distribute it more evenly.
 This will also help dampen temperature spikes.
 You can also cut down on the heat loss by draping the cooking chamber (not the firebox) with a welding blanket or a foil insulation blanket.